Cahermurphy II Wind Farm

 Timeline

-This project is currently in the planning process.
-Your Community Liaison Officer, Michael McNamara, and Padraig Howard will be available throughout to discuss any queries or concerns.
+In the meantime, your Community Liaison Officer, Michael McNamara, and Project Manager Pádraig Howard are available to discuss any general queries or concerns.

 Summer 2017